Download the fact sheet:

 Should an employee be given notice of termination?

-Generally, an employer must not terminate an employee’s employment unless they have given the employee written notice of the day of termination, or payment in lieu of that notice.
+Generally, an employer must not terminate an employee’s employment unless they have given the employee written notice of the last day of employment.
+An employer can either let the employee work through their notice period, or pay it out to them (also known as pay in lieu of notice).

-For more information on notice of termination, including the minimum notice period which is required to be given to an employee, and the exceptions to this entitlement, please see the Fair Work Ombudsman Fact Sheet – Notice of termination and redundancy pay and the National Employment Standards.
+For more information on notice of termination, including the minimum notice period which must be given to an employee, and any exceptions, please see the Fair Work Ombudsman Fact Sheet – Notice of termination and redundancy pay and the National Employment Standards.

 Back to top